-- 23 DAW Remote Press this to enable DAW remote control. - Group/Bus Layers Select between DCA groups 1-8, Buses 1-8 or 9-16, or Matrices 1-6 and the main center bus with these buttons.
-The currently active layer will light. - Sends on Faders Press this button to activate the Sends on Faders function.
-See the Topic Guide for more details. - Select Press this button to select a DCA or bus (depending which layer is active) and allow it to be edited by the Channel Strip and Main Display. - Group/Bus Meter This displays the signal level of the DCA or bus (depending which layer is active).
-The Pre LED indicates that the bus is sourced pre-fader, while the Comp LED indicates that compression is active. - $\fbox{28} \quad \textbf{Solo} \textbf{Press this button to solo the DCA or bus.}$ - 29 Mute Press this button to mute the DCA or bus. - 30 Fader Use this to adjust the bus level.
-The faders will automatically display the current status as layers and functions are changed. - 31 Main Select Press this button to select the main bus for editing. - 32 Clear Solo Press this button to release all sources assigned to the solo bus. - 3 Main Solo Press this button to solo the main bus. - Main Mute Press this button to mute the main bus. - 35 Main Fader This fader adjusts the output of the main bus.
+- Group/Bus Layers Select between DCA groups 1-8, Buses 1-8 or 9-16, or Matrices 1-6 and the main center bus with these buttons.
+The currently active layer will light. - 29 Sends on Faders Press this button to activate the Sends on Faders function.
+See the Topic Guide for more details. - Select Press this button to select a DCA or bus (depending which layer is active) and allow it to be edited by the Channel Strip and Main Display. - 31 Group/Bus Meter This displays the signal level of the DCA or bus (depending which layer is active).
+The Pre LED indicates that the bus is sourced pre-fader, while the Comp LED indicates that compression is active. - Solo Press this button to solo the DCA or bus. - 33 Mini Display Information such as matrix/bus number, nickname, input source and graphical icon are displayed on this color LCD scribble strip screen. - 34 Mute Press this button to mute the DCA or bus. - Fader Use this to adjust the bus level.
+The faders will automatically display the current status as layers and functions are changed. - Main Select Press this button to select the main bus for editing. - Clear Solo Press this button to release all sources assigned to the solo bus. - Main Solo Press this button to solo the main bus. - 39 Main Mute Press this button to mute the main bus. - 40 Main Fader This fader adjusts the output of the main bus.